jrcain-usgs/asc-public-docs/docs/concepts/missions/mro/hirise-overview.md

 solution is reached* .
 After each run check the output file showing the residuals to determine if there are bad measures in the control network.

-??? note "`jigsaw` GUI with parameter names":
+??? note "`jigsaw` GUI with parameter names"

     ![JIGSAW GUI](assets/HiRISE_jigsaw1.png)